 That’s a toughie.

-Your mileage may vary, but I wasn’t expecting the e3.5s to get very loud and they certainly proved me wrong.
+Still, I wasn’t expecting the e3.5s to get very loud, and they certainly proved me wrong.

 Is the sound quality better on the 305?